UK Right of Abode Certificate for Canadian Citizens

 3. Two recent passport-sized photographs: You will need to provide two recent passport-sized photographs that meet the UK government’s photo requirements.

 4. Application fee: You will need to pay a fee for your Certificate of Entitlement to the Right of Abode application.
-The fee for a Certificate of Entitlement to the Right of Abode costs £372 if applying from inside the United Kingdom and £388 if applying from overseas.
+The fee for a Certificate of Entitlement to the Right of Abode costs £589 if applying from inside the United Kingdom and £589 if applying from Canada.

 5. Additional documents: In some cases, you may also be required to provide additional documents, such as evidence of your current immigration status or proof of your current employment or studies.